MichaelP84/DLC-Processing-Analysis/1-processing-dlc/README.md

 # 1. Processing DLC Data

-The output csv of one video will be structured as so:
+The output csv of one video from DLC inference will be structured as so:

 - There will be 3 columns for every point in the video: x, y, and likelihood.
 - There will then be n points for every rat, depending on the number of points you trained the model with.